bnkfick/Bootstrap-Portfolio/README.md

     Does the navbar collapse
     tab with name
-    links - stacked on top of one another image
+    links - stacked on top of one another

+    started working on the homework and not sure how the navbar about/portfolio/contact links are supposed to collapse.

+    image
     text beneath image
     footer

     image resizes (img-fluid)

+7) Eliminate any styles and links that are not being used - is there a tool for this?